wrjodjana/obsidian-vault/computer-science/computer systems/x as a service.md

 - Containers

 **Large commercial providers**
-- Most IaaS and Caa
+- Most IaaS and CaaS providers have multiple PaaS offerings

+### Functions as a Service (FaaS)